Coeur d’Alene Audubon has been dedicated to protecting birds since 1990.

 Audubon Adventures

 Coeur d'Alene Audubon’s Audubon Adventures program is currently available to classrooms in the Coeur d'Alene School District for 3rd through 5th graders.
 This program offers engaging, science-based materials about birds, other wildlife, and their habitats and includes informational materials both printed and online, suggested activities, and resources for students and teachers.
 We are currently working with four classrooms with lessons and activities planned in the classroom, on the playground, and in the field.
 If you are interested in helping, contact Pam Gomes, a retired science teacher and CdA Audubon volunteer.
-A special thank you to our generous benefactor, former Senator Mary Lou Reed, for funding this beloved educational conservation program.

 Christmas Bird Count